Thesis defense

 The bibliography of a thesis can be extensive, this is why students are advised to use a reference management tool to collect, organise, save and format references.

-To master these aspects when writing your thesis, the Documentation Department provides training for the free open-source reference management tool Zotero, (see the training courses in the library section of your ENT and the training courses run by URFIST designed specifically for PhD students ).
+To master these aspects when writing your thesis, the Documentation Department provides training for the free open-source reference management tool Zotero, (see the training courses in the library section of your ENT and the training courses run by URFIST designed specifically for PhD students).

 In accordance with the system put in place by the Decree of 7 August 2006, when submitting a thesis digitally, one version must be permanently archived at the Centre Informatique de l’Enseignement Supérieur (CINES).

 To implement this very long-term preservation, the deposited files must respect certain digital formats and must be declared eligible by the Facile test (http://facile.cines.fr) established by the CINES.
-The thesis division of the Documentation Department will ensure that your file is suitable for archiving or, if need, will carry out the necessary format changes (article §3.1.c of the distribution contract).
+The thesis division of the Documentation Department will ensure that your file is suitable for archiving or, if needed, will carry out the necessary format changes (article §3.1.c of the distribution contract).

 Campus Peixotto - Bât A33 – Bur.
 65 - 351 cours de la Libération 33405 TALENCE Cedex